Interactive, Grouped and Non-separable Fixed Effects: A Practitioner's Guide to the New Panel Data Econometrics: Two Empirical Investigations

 The $CD$ test in Table \ref{table:csd_inf} below strongly rejects the null hypothesis of cross-section independence for all variables.
 The $ER$ and $GR$ estimate $1$ factor in all variables except Capital, where the estimated number of factors is equal to the maximum number of factors permitted ($8$).

 Table \ref{table:inf_main} presents the results for the 12 estimators.
 Overall, there is broad estimator agreement to the signs of the coefficients, with high inflation, population growth and government spending having a negative effect on growth, while capital formation and trade openness having a positive one.
 These signs are in line with economic theory and previous studies.
-The sign of inflation oscillates across estimators for the low inflation regime and in all but one case there is no statistical significance.
+The sign of inflation oscillates across estimators for the low inflation regime and in all but the FE estimator case, there is no statistical significance.
 Despite the sign consistency, the coefficient differences across estimation methods are striking.
-The inflation coefficient in the high regime for example, is equal to $-0.210$ for the FE, almost doubles to $-0.377$ for the TWFE and then almost doubles again for the TSGF-M. The ILS estimators with 1, 2, 3, 8, and 9 factors hover around $-0.43$, while the IFE(10) is at $-0.527$, closer to the TSGF-M. Similar values are obtained by the CCEP ($-0.567$) and smaller in absolute value for the TSIV ($-0.479$).
-This discrepancy begs for further analysis in terms of the model specification.
+The inflation coefficient in the high regime for example, is equal to $-0.210$ for the FE, almost doubles to $-0.377$ for the TWFE and then almost doubles again for the TSGF-KT to $-0.607$.
+The ILS estimators with 1, 2, 3, 8, and 9 factors hover around $-0.43$, while the ILS(10) is at $-0.527$, closer to the TSGF-KT.
+Similar values are obtained by the CCEP ($-0.567$) and smaller in absolute value for the TSIV ($-0.479$).
+The CCEP being closer to TSGF-KT when compared to ILS could be due to its smaller bias under NSTW as can be seen from the Monte Carlo experiments in \cite{Beyhum2024}.\footnote{We used $1,000$ initial values for the implementation of TSGF-KT.
+While the estimates are the outcome of convergence to a local minimum, the estimator differences across these minima were small and economically insignificant.
+Table 2 presented the estimate with the minimum SSR over these $1000$ estimates.
+The initialization happened by selecting different seeds and not, for example, by searching in the parameter space.} This discrepancy begs for further analysis in terms of the model specification.